foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Because of these characteristics, Charian is more of another serializer, but a technology for building an exciting [**universal data transportation framework**](#afterword-the-big-picture) that allows unified data exchange between all programs.
+Perhaps more importantly, because of these characteristics, Charian is more of just another serializer, but a technology for building [an exciting universal data transportation framework](#afterword-the-big-picture) that allows unified data exchange between all programs.

 ## Inside the API

-Charian is implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) from this repo.
-In this document, we use the C# syntax to explain its concept and usage pattern.
-The other language implementations share the same design and have a near-identical structure and naming convention.
+Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) from this repo.
+These implementations are clones that share a near-identical programming design/structure/naming convention.
+Below we'll use C# syntax to explain the API's concept and usage pattern.

-Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**.
+The C# API contains only two defined types: **class Rda** and **interface IRda**.

 **Class Rda**

-The Rda class is modeled as a "container" object that provides a multidimensional space for storing data, where each storage location in the space is uniquely addressed by an integer array index[^3].
-A client uses the following Getter/Setter methods for accessing a data item for a given address:
+The Rda class is modeled as a "container" object for storing data.
+It has a multidimensional space where each storage location in the space is uniquely addressed by an integer array index[^3].
+A client uses the following Getter/Setter methods for accessing a data item in the space for a given address:

 [^3]: The index has a dimension limit of 40 in the current implementation, and the index value for each dimension must be a non-negative integer.
 ```csharp